Adebayo Akinfenwa: Early career

 As a teenager, Akinfenwa joined the Lithuanian club FK Atlantas on the advice of his agent, whose Lithuanian wife's brother knew a member of the coaching staff there.
 While with the club Akinfenwa scored the winning goal in the 2001 Lithuanian Football Cup final and played in the UEFA Cup qualifying rounds for two successive seasons.
 He received racial abuse from fans in the country, later saying "Coming from London, where nobody would disrespect me, this was just brazen".
-He spent two years at the club before returning to the UK early in 2003, where he joined Welsh Premier League champions Barry Town.
+He spent two years at the club, as well as one month at another Lithuanian team Laisvė Šilutė, before returning to the UK early in 2003, where he joined Welsh Premier League champions Barry Town.
 Akinfenwa helped Barry to Welsh Cup and Welsh Premier League silverware during his time at Jenner Park.
 However, just a handful of matches into his stint, the club suffered a financial crisis and released its professional playing staff.
 Akinfenwa quickly joined Boston United in October 2003, scoring a last minute winner on his debut against Swindon Town in the Football League Trophy.
 Unable to settle, he moved to Leyton Orient the following month, but was released after one month.
 In December 2003 he moved to Rushden & Diamonds and in February 2004 joined Doncaster Rovers, his fifth club of the season.